alphagov/transformation-dashboard/_posts/2000-01-03-redundancy-payment.markdown

 next-steps: |
   - Build identity assurance into the service
-  - Continue research and development of the service
   - Revisit how to integrate new service with existing systems
+  - Start using the private beta service with real users

 digital-strategy-statement: |